vain0x/milone-lang/docs/refs/syntax.md

     lit_pat = lit

-Underscore is a discard pattern.
+An underscore token is a discard pattern.
 (Also known as wildcard.)

     discard_pat = '_'

-Unqualified identifier is a pattern.
+An unqualified identifier is a pattern.
 It's either a variable pattern or a variant pattern, depending on whether it's defined as a variant or not.

-    variant_pat = ident     (when it's defined as variant) ident_pat = ident       (otherwise)
+    variant_pat = ident     (if defined as variant) ident_pat = ident       (otherwise)

-Identifier that is preceded by an explicit visibility is also a variable pattern.
+An identifier that is preceded by an explicit visibility is also a variable pattern.
+In this case the identifier mustn't be underscore nor defined as a variant.

     vis = 'public' | 'private'
     vis_ident_pat = vis ident

-Qualified identifier is a pattern.
+A qualified identifier is a pattern.

     nav_pat = (ident '.')+ ident

-Parentheses wrap a pattern.
+A pair of parentheses that wraps a pattern is also a pattern.

     paren_pat = '(' pat ')'

-List literal is a pattern.
+A list literal is a pattern.
-It consists of any number of subpatterns, separated by semicolon `;` and enclosed by brackets `[` `].
+It consists of any number of item patterns, separated by semicolon `;` and enclosed by brackets `[` `]`.
-Semicolons can be omit by putting subpatterns on the same column.
+Semicolons can be omit by putting item patterns on the same column.

     list_pat = '[' (pat (';' pat)*)? ']'

-Those are called atomic pattern.
+These are called atomic pattern.

     atom_pat =
         literal